KotaUeshima/Capstrone-Project-Backend/README.md

 # Globify Backend

-This is a backend API for Globify, using Ruby on Rails.
+This is a backend API for Globify2.0 application (https://github.com/KotaUeshima/globify-frontend2.0)

 ## Setup

+Clone down this repository.

-Run rails server
+Run rails server:

 ```
 rails s